mrakgr/The-Spiral-Language/readme.md

                                 seq_loop items' d'
 ```

-Otherwise, it needs to create a new itermediate tensor and then sets the result of applying `map_out` or `mapi_out` to each element of the `items` tensor to it.
+Otherwise, it needs to create a new intermediate tensor and then sets the result of applying `map_out` or `mapi_out` to each element of the `items` tensor to it.
 Then it passes that as input to the next operation in the sequence.

 ##### The Softmax Activation